GregTheMadMonk/lmhfe-diffprog/README.md

-TNL is includes as a submodule in `includes/tnl`.
+TNL is included as a submodule in `includes/tnl`.